 - Did you know that 3 out of 4 new cars sold in the USA have Sirius XM satellite radio installed?
 So, while yes, Sirius XM is a “content and music” company, it is equal parts a “car chip and entertainment system” and “satellite technology” company.

 - They have scale: 30+ million paying customers

 - They have a consistently well-performing business – growing between 9-13% in each of the past five years and $1.5 billion in free cash flow last year.

 - Warren Buffett has placed his faith in Sirius XM’s growth by buying 3.5% of Sirius XM shares a few months ago.

-- How can one single person be so brilliant that their career spans from law to entrepreneurship to satellite radios to mathematically proving electric-powered helicopters to producing movies to learning biochemistry to create a biotech firm to cure his child’s illness to a Ph.D in medical ethics to creating lungs from pig genes to cybernetic companions!?
+- How can a single person have their career span from law to entrepreneurship to satellite radios to mathematically proving electric-powered helicopters to producing movies to learning biochemistry to create a biotech firm to cure his child’s illness to a Ph.D in medical ethics to creating lungs from pig genes to cybernetic companions!